yalmip/yalmip.github.io/_posts/commands/2017-09-17-robustmodel.md

 author_profile: false
 excerpt: "Derive robust counterpart model of uncertain program"
 title: robustmodel
-tags:
+tags: [Robust optimization]
 comments: true
 date: '2016-09-17'
 sidebar:
   nav: "commands"
 ---

-[robustify] is used to derive a robust counterpart of an uncertain optimization problem (constraints satisfied for all possible uncertainties, and worst-case objective).
+[robustmodel] is used to derive a robust counterpart of an uncertain optimization problem without solving it.

 ### Syntax